 Source included Method Emission Factors

-Emissions sources 3A1: Dairy Cows Enteric Т3 cs
+Emissions sources 3A1: Dairy Cows Enteric ТЗ CS

-Non-dairy cattle Enteric Т3 cs
+Non-dairy cattle Enteric Т3 CS

-3A2: Sheep Enteric Т3 cs
+3A2: Sheep Enteric Т3 CS

 3A3: Swine Enteric T1 D

-3A4: Goats Enteric T1 D
+3A4d: Goats Enteric T1 D

-3A4: Horses Enteric T1 D
+3A4e: Horses Enteric T1 D

-3A4: Deer Enteric T1 D
+3A4c: Deer Enteric T1 D

-Gases Reported CH 4
+Gases Reported CH4

-Key Categories 3A: Enteric Fermentation - CH 4 (L2, T2)
+Key Categories 3A: Enteric Fermentation - CH_4 (L2, T2)

-3A1: Enteric fermentation from Cattle - CH 4 (L1, T1)
+3A1: Enteric fermentation from Cattle - CH 4 (L1, T1, - T2)

-3A2: Enteric fermentation from Sheep - CH 4 (L1, T1)
+3A2: Enteric fermentation from Sheep - CH l4 (L1, T1)

 Key Categories (Qualitative) None identified

-Overseas Territories and Crown Dependencies Reporting
+Overseas Territories and Crown Dependencies Reporting See Section 5.10.

 Completeness No known omissions.

-A general assessment of completeness for the inventory is included in Section 1.8
+A general assessment of completeness for the inventory is included in Section 1.7

 Major improvements since last submission No major improvements

 Methane is produced in herbivores as a by-product of enteric fermentation.
-Enteric fermentation is a digestive process whereby carbohydrates are broken down by microorganisms into simple molecules.
-Both ruminant animals (e.g. cattle and sheep), and some non-ruminant animals (e.g. swine and horses) produce methane, although ruminants are the largest source per unit of feed intake.
+Enteric fermentation is a digestive process whereby carbohydrates are broken down by micro-organisms into simple molecules.
+Both ruminant animals (e.g. cattle and sheep), and some non-ruminant animals (e.g. swine and horses) produce CH4, although ruminants are the largest source per unit of feed intake.

-Between 1990 and 2021, total emissions of enteric methane decreased by 15%.
-Total enteric methane emissions in 2021 were 841 kt CH4.
+Between 1990 and 2022, total UK emissions of enteric CH_4 decreased by 15.1% and compared with 2021, emissions were 0.25% lower in 2022.
+Total enteric CH_4 emissions in 2022 were 839.4 kt CH_4 .

-Enteric methane emissions are estimated from the intake and diet characteristics for ruminants.
-The steps are summarised in the figure below.
+Enteric CH_4 emissions are estimated from the intake and diet characteristics for ruminants.
+The steps are described in Schematic diagram 1.